Arctic Fox Photography in Hornstrandir

 • Good winter boots that can stand up to the Icelandic winter.
 Something like insulated Sorel boots or Muck Boots.

-• Rubber boots are really good to have for the beach landings, unless you have waterproof boots similar like the one in the links above.
+• Rubber boots are really good to have for the beach landing, unless you have waterproof boots similar like the one in the links above.

 • It's handy to have simple walking crampons in case it's icy in the area.
 There are many different brands and they're not expensive.
 Just Google "Spike Crampons".